Piotr1215/dotfiles/README.md

 <img src="https://kopimi.com/badges/modern-kopimi-logo.png" alt="kopimi_logo" style="width: 25%;">

-All files and scripts in this repo are released [CC0](https://creativecommons.org/publicdomain/zero/1.0/) / [kopimi](https://kopimi.com)! in the spirit of _freedom of information_, i encourage you to fork, modify, change, share, or do whatever you like with this project!
+All files and scripts in this repo are released [CC0](https://creativecommons.org/publicdomain/zero/1.0/) / [kopimi](https://kopimi.com)!
+In the spirit of _freedom of information_, I encourage you to fork, modify, change, share, or do whatever you like with this project!